-If you're naming a successor trustee, it means that you're setting up a revocable living trust, the kind you retain control over because you act as the primary trustee.
+A revocable trust is one that you retain control over, acting as the primary trustee during your lifetime.
 You can move assets in and out of your trust, change your beneficiaries, or even revoke your trust entirely if you decide you no longer need it or want it.

 Advantages of Naming the Same Person

-You can name anyone you like to serve as your successor trustee, however.
-So your best friend who lives in New York can't serve as your executor, but you can name him to serve as your successor trustee.
+So your best friend who lives in New York can't serve as your executor, but can serve as your successor trustee.